TajbakhshLab/DriverRegulators/README.md

 ## Workflow

-This python code combines the output of 2 python libraries, pyscenic and scvelo, into a network of transcription factors and associated target genes.
+This juyter notebook code combines the output of 2 python libraries, pyscenic and scvelo, into a network of transcription factors and associated target genes.
 The general workflow is:

 1-Running scvelo and saving the top driver genes by cluster as a table